 You may decide to record and make your synchronous sessions available in an asynchronous format for students who are not able to join every live course session.
 Please keep in mind that if you are recording course activities to share with your students these should be recorded LOCALLY and then uploaded and shared using these promising practices.

 Only you can determine whether it is pedagogically necessary for every class period to involve some sort of synchronous interaction, regardless of the mode through which students are engaging.
-However, based on the distribution of your students across learning modes and the nature of your content, you might consider using platforms like Zoom for purposeful, synchronous meetings as necessary, or in shorter periods of time, supplemented by asynchronous strategies like pre-recorded lecture and response prompts – a strategy highlighted here
+However, it is expected that the majority of your regular course meetings involve some sort of synchronous engagement, whether that is with your full course or in small group or one-on-one interactions.

 It is a helpful practice for your synchronous sessions to be recorded and made available in an asynchronous format for students who are not able to join live course sessions for legitimate reasons (i.e. in a time zone that precludes participation in a synchronous session at a reasonable hour of the day).
 However, some topics or conversations may be of a sensitive nature, and thus this must be weighed against the relative benefits of recorded class sessions.
 Please keep in mind that if you are recording your course activities to share with your students these should be recorded LOCALLY and then uploaded and shared using these promising practices.

 If some of your students traditionally receive in-class accommodations (accessible media, transcription, captioning, testing accommodations, …) they may need additional accommodations for online or physically distanced classrooms.
-Some students may have found your brick and mortar curriculum accessible but need an accommodation in the new delivery format.
+Some students may have found your brick-and-mortar curriculum accessible but need an accommodation in the new delivery format.
 While the Student Office for Accessibility Resources works directly with all students who have requested accommodations, please don’t hesitate to contact SOAR if you have any questions on how to provide accommodations in this new format.
 In particular, SOAR has helpful online learning resources for faculty and staff here and resources for students here.
-SOAR will contact you should additional measures be warranted for the fall (the use of “see through” face masks, etc.).
+SOAR will contact you should additional measures be warranted for your students (the use of “see through” face masks, etc.).

 Lab sessions are designed for a variety of purposes, including the development of techniques and specialized skills, the practice of interpreting experimental data, experimentation in “real-world” applied settings, and project-based learning.
 While there is no direct substitute for hands-on, experimental learning, several options for meeting some of your learning objectives in an online learning context are available here, although most discipline-specific professional organizations offer more focused ideas in your area of expertise.